 I connected the Weed Sweeper via a suitable extension lead UNCOILED (although it’s only 140W.)
 (See my post UK 13 Amp Plug and Mains Extension Lead Safety Issues.)

 The weed sweeper is designed to be held right or left handed with the rotating brush on the left and the steadying wheel on the right.

 When looking at the brush end of the motor the brush is driven anti-clockwise which drags the brush forward in the channel/grove.

 I think the designer expects the user to only push it forward with the rotating brush in the channel/groove to be cleared but that doesn’t give me the best result.

 I like to push it forward 300mm and then drag it backwards whilst pushing it down into the groove.
-Dragging it backwards really digs the dirt out of the channel/grove being cleaned.
+Dragging it backwards really digs the dirt out of the channels/groves.